What is a Nonfiction Book Editor and What Do They Do?

 What to look for when finding a Nonfiction Book Editor

 You want someone with experience.
-Most editors sign NDAs with authors and can’t share their work, but it’s not uncommon for specialists to have permission to list books on the topic they have worked with.
+Most sign NDAs with authors and can’t share their work, but it’s not uncommon for specialists to have permission to list books on the topic they have worked with.

 Many services offer editing for nonfiction books.
-You can find a nonfiction book editor by looking for an affordable one that suits your requirements.
+You can find a nonfiction book proofreader by looking for an affordable one that suits your requirements.
 However, look into the editor’s resume and portfolio before hiring them.

 Compare sample edits and pick the one that fits your budget and works best with your unique needs.